Motsepe Foundation Bursary South Africa 2023 – 2024

 ABOUT THE COMPANY – MOTSEPE FOUNDATION

-The Foundation’s main objective is to improve the living standards of those living in poverty, as well as the unemployed and marginalised within the country.
-This will be done by various projects and initiatives that will help beneficiaries to become independent and self-sustaining.
+The Foundation’s main objective is to improve the living standards of those living in poverty, as well as the unemployed and marginalized within the country.
+This will be done through various projects and initiatives that will help beneficiaries to become independent and self-sustaining.

 ABOUT THE MOTSEPE FOUNDATION BURSARY – FIELDS COVERED

-The Motsepe Foundation is inviting students to apply for their bursary programme, for the 2022 academic year.
-Bursaries will be awarded for studies within STEM fields (Science, Technology, Engineering and Mathematics), including:
+The Motsepe Foundation is inviting students to apply for their bursary program, for the 2023 academic year..
+Bursaries will be awarded for studies within STEM fields (Science, Technology, Engineering, and Mathematics), including:

 - Medical Studies